Plantar Fascia Taping

 Plantar fascia taping is a good way to stabilize the fascia ligament.
 When the foot is taped properly, the fascia’s movement becomes limited.
 Often times, athletes may tape their feet during certain times to help prevent strain during exercise.
 By limiting the fascia’s movement, it becomes a way to keep the ligament from moving abnormally or stretching excessively and thus preventing tears from developing in the tissue.

 When using plantar fascia taping, it is important to keep the feet dry and clean.
 When washing the feet, avoid using a moisturizing soap to allow the tape to stick better to the surface.
 In addition, taping should not be left on the foot all day and all night.
 Instead, remove the tape at times to allow the skin to breathe.
-You can apply taping in the morning to give the feet support throughout the day, or apply it prior to exercise to keep it from stretching excessively.
+You can apply taping in the morning to give the feet support throughout the day, at night before you go to bed to avoid morning heel pain, or prior to exercise to keep it from stretching excessively.

 Plantar fascia taping has varied success in treating heel pain.
 In some cases, taping can reduce pain that may be linked to plantar fasciitis.
 However, in many other cases taping is not enough to treat heel pain ailments.
 Taping can often be more effective when used in addition to other treatment methods.
 When it is used to treat heel pain, taping is mainly a short term option which is why combining it with a device that can treat the symptoms in the long term is a better way to achieve positive results.
 Our proven treatments have a clinically proven record of reducing the symptoms of and completely reversing plantar fasciitis and other related conditions.